 “Something Dark And Absolutely Tremendous” At Over 35,000 Feet!

 According to the witness, the following incident “took place in the first or second week of May 1963”.
 The witness was a NATO employee in the capacity of an English language secretary normally based in Paris, France.
-On the day in question, she part of 50 NATO employees who were about to board a flight to take them to Ottawa in Canada for NATO Ministerial Meetings.
+On the day in question, she was part of 50 NATO employees who were about to board a flight to take them to Ottawa in Canada for NATO Ministerial Meetings.
 It was around 10 am when the DC-8 left the runway at Orly Airport in Paris.
 The weather was perfect with clear visibility as the pilot took the plane to just over 35,000 feet.

-The witness recalled that there appeared to be a feeling of military control on the plane that day, although the fact there was only 50 NATO staff on board the plane appeared decisively empty.
+The witness recalled that there appeared to be a feeling of military control on the plane that day, although the fact there was only 50 NATO staff on board the plane made it appear decisively empty.
 Because of this, passengers had an array of seats to choose to settle down in for the majority of the journey.
 The witness chose to sit next to one of the windows, which she recalled was a lot larger than a standard commercial airliner window.

 It was as she was preparing to settle in her seat with her book, with the cold waves of the Atlantic Ocean below them, that she noticed a strange object below them.
 She would describe it as “something dark and absolutely tremendous”.
 What’s more, it “stood out in vivid contrast to the brightness” of the early afternoon sky.
 When she moved her face as close to the window as possible so as to get a closer look, she would see the object appeared to be a “gigantic dark grey ‘torpedo’”.
 She would elaborate that the object appeared “menacing and frightening” as she continued to watch it.